cowprotocol/cow-sdk/packages/trading/README.md

 const traderParams = {
   chainId: SupportedChainId.SEPOLIA,
-  signer: '<privateKeyOrEthersSigner>',
   appCode: '<YOUR_APP_CODE>',
-}
+  signer: '<privateKeyOrEthersSigner>', // signer is optional - will use global adapter's signer if not provided }

 const sdkOptions: TradingSdkOptions = {
-  enableLogging: true // <--
+  enableLogging: true, // <--
 }

 const sdk = new TradingSdk(traderParams, sdkOptions)